dkadiry/dkadiry/README.md

 Currently, I’m working as a Research Assistant in Computer Vision and Robotics at Western University.
 My expertise spans Computer Vision, Robotic Perception Systems, Machine/Deep Learning, Software Development, and Computer Systems Design.

-Always excited to explore new frontiers in AI, robotics, and space technology!
+Always excited to explore new frontiers in AI, computer vision, robotics, and space technology!

 ### Projects
 Here are some of the projects I've worked on: